Ghost work: Definition

-Devaluation

-The concept of hiring on-demand workers is not new.
-By the late 1800s, Lowell mills paid farm families to hand-fashion cloth pieces into shirt flourishes that were still too delicate to churn out on the factory floor.
-Equivalently, today's companies hire on-demand workers to test the latest ranking, relevance, and crawling algorithms of their search engines so they can be perfected.

-Contingent work was further devalued by culturally loaded notions surrounding what constitutes learned profession or "skillful" work, as well as which workers deserved or needed full-time jobs.
-Those involved in this type of labor could be written off, in part, because of their gender, skin color, nationality, professional training, physical location, or all of the above.
-Those doing on-demand jobs today are the latest iteration of the expendable ghost work.
-On the one hand, they are needed at the moment, yet undervalued as mundane and unsuccessful.

 False perception

-The computer science world, including various tech companies, is invested in producing the image of technological magic.
-MTurk hides the people involved in the production, whose visibility could otherwise obstruct favorable perception.
-The following isn't only aimed at the public image of the company but also at investors, who are significantly more likely to back businesses built on scalable technology, not unwieldy workforces demanding office space and minimum wages.
-In addition, there exists a pervasive belief among engineers that these workers are a stopgap until AI can replace or do without them, which inevitably leads to their vital contributions being devalued.
+According to Lilly Irani, an associate professor of labor at the University of California, San Diego, the computer science world and tech companies are invested in producing the image of technological magic.
+She says that MTurk hides the people involved in the production, whose visibility could otherwise obstruct this favorable perception.
+Her view is that this perception isn't only aimed at the public image of the company but also at investors, who are significantly more likely to back businesses built on scalable technology, rather than unwieldy work forces demanding office space and minimum wages.
+In addition, she feels that there is a strong belief that these workers are a stopgap until better AI reduces the need for relying on humans for such tasks.
 Despite the belief, the market for ghost work doesn't show apparent signs of declining.
 There are some disadvantages, but the ghost work industry will potentially grow even more in the upcoming years.